How can I restore deleted files from macOS?

-Note: If the files were deleted from the system startup drive in macOS 10.13 High Sierra and later and despite the recommendations you are not willing to take the disk out, to allow the program to read this storage, you have to disable System Integrity Protection as demonstrated in How to: handle macOS storage inaccessibility.
+Note: If the files were deleted from the system startup drive in macOS 10.13 High Sierra and later and despite the recommendations you are not willing to take the disk out, to allow the program to read this storage, you have to disable System Integrity Protection as demonstrated in Unblocking access to macOS drives.

 Download the compressed DMG file of UFS Explorer Standard Recovery choosing the "Download for macOS" option and open it in Finder.
 Don't use the partition which contains the deleted data to avoid its overwriting.

-Run the program with elevated privileges as described in How to: handle macOS storage inaccessibility and if necessary, modify the software settings available in the settings pane.
+Run the program with elevated privileges as described in Unblocking access to macOS drives and if necessary, modify the software settings available in the settings pane.

 UFS Explorer Standard Recovery automatically detects partitions available on a device and displays them in the left pane of the main window.
 Choose the needed HFS+, APFS, FAT32 or exFAT partition from the list and scan it for lost data using the "Start scan" button, the "Scan this storage" tool from the toolbar or the corresponding storage context menu option.

 Define the desired scan parameters.
 If you want the process to be completed faster, you may deselect all file systems except the one applied on your partition and disable InelliRAW.
 After that, click "Start scan" and wait until the process is accomplished.